Iqbal-Baloch/Dictionary-using-tries/README.md

 YouTube video link:
 https://youtu.be/Qki8fRaFOMc

-here is the link drive link to download setup file of dictionary;
-https://drive.google.com/file/d/1WPw5KDJoDAloqn1iRN7x1cVNjJYDCKwl/view?usp=sharing
-open this link in download setup file and install it in your PC.
+here is the link drive link to download setup file of dictionary: https://drive.google.com/file/d/1WPw5KDJoDAloqn1iRN7x1cVNjJYDCKwl/view?usp=sharing open this link to download setup file from drive and install it in your PC.